 Malus domestica 'Evereste'

 Of the many dozens of varieties in the disease-resistant crab apple trials, Evereste was the most resistant, easiest to care for and the most beautiful.
 Raintree has made an agreement with the INRA breeding program in Angers, France.
-We have introduced this beauty to the U. S. Royalties for the registered variety go to support Western Washington Tree Fruit Research!
+We have introduced this beauty to the U. S. Royalties for the registered variety sales go to support Western Washington Tree Fruit Research!

 USDA Zone: 4-9